gudeco/gudeco.github.io/_posts/2015-04-20-Biohack-Academy-Overview.md

 ---
 layout: post
-title:  An Overview on the Biohack Academy
+title:  A Biohack Academy Overview
 ---

 Within the next months, this blog will document every step taken in order to comply with the guidelines of the Biohack Academy, ministred by the Waag Society.